cvython/Vython/README.md

 # **Vython**

-## Download
+## Download & Setup
-Clone the repo from Github:
+* Clone the repo from Github:
 ```
 git clone https://github.com/cvython/Vython.git
 ```
-Enter Into Its Derectory
+* Enter Into Its Derectory
 ```
 cd Vython
 ```
-You're All Set!
+* You're All Set!

 ## Running A Script